Google

 • Link The act of taking compiled code and turning it into an executable

-• Build A build refers to the process of creating the end executable (what is often colloquially refered to as compilation).
-Tools exits to help reduce the complexity of the build process--makefiles, for instance.
+• Build A build refers to the process of creating the end executable (what is often colloquially referred to as compilation).
+Tools exist to help reduce the complexity of the build process--makefiles, for instance.

 • Compiler Generally, compiler refers to both a compiler and a "linker"